metafates/schema/README.md

 		}

 		// in fact, this is what [wrap.Wrapped] does.
-		// this seems to be more flexible approach, the API change to emphasize it }
+		// this seems to be more flexible approach, the API may change to emphasize it }

 	// now that we have successfully unmarshalled our json, we can use request fields.